Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 - Create an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net){target=_blank} Instance which will be used mainly for [distributed tracing](https://learn.microsoft.com/en-us/azure/azure-monitor/app/distributed-tracing){target=_blank} between different container apps within the ACA environment to provide searching for and visualizing an end-to-end flow of a given execution or transaction.
 To create it, run the command below:

     ```shell
-    # Install the application-insights extension for the CLI
-    az extension add -n application-insights

     # Create application-insights instance
     az monitor app-insights component create `
     --resource-group $RESOURCE_GROUP `